Mirobit/Labelit/README.md

 npm start
 ```

-Go to your browser and enter `http://localhost:8000/`
+Go to your browser and enter `http://localhost:8000/`.
+You can login with `admin` and the password from the `.env` file

 ## How To